miakd/miakd.github.io/_posts/2017-12-25-afrofuturism.md

 subtitle: Pecha kucha presentation for Imaginging America
 ---

-![1](/img/AFRC-page-001.jpg)
-These are the slides and narration for a pecha kucha presentation.
+Below are the slides and narration for a pecha kucha presentation that I did on October 12 at the 2017 Imagining America conference at UC Davis.
 The pecha kucha format involves showing 20 slides for about 20 seconds each for a 7 minute presentation to encapsulate a project or idea.
-I presented this on October 12 at the 2017 Imagining America conference at UC Davis.
 I adapted the text and slides slightly for the blog format, but the essence is the same.
 Hope you enjoy!
+![1](/img/AFRC-page-001.jpg)
 *****

 ![2](/img/AFRC-page-002.jpg)